Harry2gks/Harry2gks/README.md

 # Hello,👋 nice having you here!
 - I am Harry a CS student in Hellenic Open University
-- :cookie: Currently learning programming with C & Python
+- :cookie: Currently learning programming with C# & .NET
 - :monocle_face: Find me on [LinkedIn](https://www.linkedin.com/in/harry-katsaris-a6796a261/) or [DEV.to](https://dev.to/harry2gks)
 - I ❤️ building stuff for the web :man_technologist: and games :space_invader:
 - 🔍 Take a look at my repositories